Why does FFBRA Object?

 Wildlife and environment – There will probably be disturbances to the birds and bats in the ancient woodland near the site.
 We should be fighting to protect our wildlife, and avoid the industrialization of our countryside.

-What if something goes wrong? – Cuadrilla is a limited company, and could declare bankruptcy and walk away if a serious accident occurred.
+What if something goes wrong? – Cuadrilla and Angus are limited companies, and could declare bankruptcy and walk away if a serious accident occurred.

-Village life – Cuadrilla’s return would mean disruption and division in our community.
+Village life – The oil industry’s return would mean disruption and division in our community.

-Cuadrilla has no social licence – the village voted ‘no’ in the Parish Council poll in 2014, and doesn’t want Cuadrilla back.
+Oil and gas have no social licence – the village voted ‘no’ in the Parish Council poll in 2014